z-lu2017/heavy-hitter-detection/SIGCOMM_2017/exercises/hula/README.md

 ### Food for thought
 * how can we implement flowlet routing say based on the timestamp of packets
-* in the ingress control logic, the destination ToR always sends a hula packet back on the reverse path if the queue length is better.
+* in the ingress control logic, the destination ToR always sends a HULA packet back on the reverse path if the queue length is better.
 But this is not necessary if it came from the best path.
 Can you improve the code?